 - Blade

-Understanding these shapes will help you determine which one suits your playing style and preferences the best so you can find the right paddle.
+Understanding these paddle shapes will help you determine which one suits your playing style and preferences the best so you can find the right paddle.

 Classic Shape

-The classic shape is the original rectangular paddle, measuring approximately 16 to 17 inches in length and 7 to 8 inches in width.
+The classic shape (standard shaped paddles) is the original rectangular paddle, measuring approximately 16 to 17 inches in length and 7 to 8 inches in width.
 This traditional design is popular among both beginner and intermediate players due to its balanced performance.
 The classic shape offers a good combination of flexibility, spin, and power, making it a versatile paddle for various playing styles.

 If you prefer control over power and appreciate the balance between flexibility and spin, the classic shape might be the perfect paddle for you.
 It’s an excellent all-rounder, suitable for players who want a well-rounded performance from their paddle.